Lailee Bakhtiar: Career

-Broadcast TV
+TV host

-Bakhtiar was the former host/producer of a local show Writers Forum and Book Review (1985–2000) hosting 50 programs for Washington Post/Newsweek Cable TV in Burlingame, California followed by her hosting/producing a community book program for PBS-KCSM TV, Authors & Critics, a television series in San Mateo, CA for ten years (1990–2000), including a total of 117 programs that was offered nationally to PBS affiliates as announced by Publishers Weekly on December 7, 1998.
+Bakhtiar was the former host/producer of a local show Writers Forum and Book Review (1985–2000) hosting 50 programs for Washington Post/Newsweek cable TV in Burlingame, California followed by her hosting/producing a community book program for PBS KCSM TV, Authors & Critics, a television series in San Mateo, California for ten years (1990–2000), including a total of 117 programs, that was offered nationally to PBS affiliates on December 7, 1998.

 Journalist

 During her time on the Grand Prix tennis tour with her husband Erik van Dillen she wrote 50 articles for sport magazines in 7 countries (France, Luxembourg, Netherlands, Singapore, England, Austria, and the United States) on tennis professionals Chris Evert, Jimmy Connors, Bjorn Borg, John McEnroe, and others in Tennis World Magazine in England where she was a contributing editor as well as Tennis in Singapore.
 She wrote articles on the Honorable Andrew Young, former mayor of Atlanta and a former United Nations Ambassador, and Becky London, the daughter of author Jack London.